MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ### New cmdlet Remove-Service

-The `Remove-Service` cmdlet removes a Windows service in the registry and in the service database.
+The [Remove-Service][Remove-Service] cmdlet removes a Windows service in the registry and in the service database.
 The `Remove-Service` cmdlet was introduced in PowerShell 6.0.

 ### New Markdown cmdlets